Dinosaur egg: Mass spectrometry

 Mass spectrometry is a method for determining eggshell composition that uses a device called a mass spectrometer.
 First, the eggshell sample must be powdered and placed in the mass spectrometer's vacuum chamber.
 The powder is vaporized by the heat of an intense laser beam.
 A stream of electrons then bombard the gaseous eggshell molecules, which breaks down the molecules in the eggshell and imbues them with a positive charge.
 A magnetic field then sorts them by mass before they are detected by the spectrometer.
 One application of mass spectrometry has been to study the isotope ratios of dinosaur eggshell in order to ascertain their diets and living conditions.
 However this research is complicated by the fact that isotope ratios can be altered post mortem before or during fossilization.
 Bacterial decomposition can alter carbon isotope ratios in eggs and groundwater can alter the oxygen isotope ratios of eggshell.
+More recently, uranium–lead (U–Pb) mass spectrometry has been applied directly to carbonate within dinosaur eggshells, providing absolute age estimates of egg-bearing strata.